pirates-of-the-SEAS/cs207-FinalProject/docs/milestone1.md

 # Background

+A derivative of a univariate function represents the instantaneous rate of change of that function at a particular point.
+A vector containing each partial derivative of a multivariate function is known as a gradient and gives the direction of greatest increase at a particular point.
+A Jacobian of a vector-valued function is a matrix where each row contains the gradient of the corresponding function.

 Automatic Differentiation of a function can be conceptualized as

 1. Dividing that function into a composition of elementary operations through a computational graph.
 Basic elementary operations include: